 We have been preparing for our new counter tops this week (follow me on Instagram stories for live updates!).
-We will be back with all of the details about our new counter tops next week, but today I wanted to talk about our old laminate counter tops.
+Here are the details on our recycled glass countertops!

 We already painted our old cabinets so we wanted to be sure that we did not damage them!

 How to Remove Old Laminate Countertops & Backsplash Without Damaging the Cabinets